Douglas Ewald

 Douglas Rex Ewald (July 8, 1937 – October 20, 2021) was an American politician and consultant.

 Ewald was born in Minneapolis, Minnesota and graduated from Minneapolis North High School.
-He received his bachelor's degree and his master's degree in hospital administration from University of Minnesota.
-Ewald lived in Minnetonka, Minnesota with his wife and family.
+He received his bachelor's degree and his master's degree in hospital administration from the University of Minnesota.
+Ewald lived in Minnetonka, Minnesota with his wife, Virginia Ewald, and family.
 Ewald served in the Minnesota House of Representatives from 1975 to 1982 and was a Republican.